CarterA/Curriculum/Notes.md

 MVC is a design pattern adopted by most modern object-oriented languages/APIs.
 It dictates what objects perform what tasks, and how they communicate with each other.
 Each language/API has specific guidelines relating to MVC, but the general rules are always present.
 These are the basic rules that it contains:

 * Every object must **either** be a Model, a View, or a Controller.
 Merging any of them defeats the purpose.
-* The Model represents knowledge, the View is a representation of that knowledge.
+* The Model represents data, the View is an interpretation of that data.

 ###Smalltalk Interpretation of MVC

-* The Controller handles and interprets user input and updates the View and Model accordingly.
+* The Controller handles and interprets user input and updates the Model accordingly.
-* The View **can** talk directly to the Model in order to update the displayed information.
+* The View polls the model for changes, and updates itself accordingly.

 ###Cocoa Interpretation of MVC